acikgozb/tempgen.nvim/README.md

 }
 ```

-## Configuration
+## <a id='configuration'/> Configuration

 The confiugration itself is pretty easy and straightforward.
 Basically, you need to provide a path to your templates to allow `tempgen.nvim` to reference it later on in your Neovim buffer.

 A couple of notes regarding the template path:

 - The path can be pretty much anything you want.
   As long as your user has read permissions to your path, `tempgen.nvim` can pick it up.
 - You can organize your template path however you want.
   Feel free to use nested directories to organize your templates.

 Currently, the Telescope pane is not customizable, this plugin uses your base configuration for Telescope.

-## Usage
+## <a id='usage'/> Usage

 The plugin comes with a command called `Tempgen`.
 In your current Neovim buffer, executing `:Tempgen` opens up Telescope, allowing you to see your templates.